Real Estate Investing | How To & Education

 Pro Insights: One of the things real estate professionals need to understand is that title reps get hit up a lot by amateurs that constantly ask them for marketing lists that never turn into title business.
 Don't be that person.
 Respect their time as title reps are an extremely important piece of your team.

 More title companies are developing custom applications for serious clients to do research on their own.
 This is critically important for foreclosure investors that need more updated information and access to research.
 As an example, First American has a mobile and web-based application that allows their customers nationwide to research property characteristics, tax information, order documents, and also see transaction history on the property.
 An investor would most likely need to be a customer to gain access.
 However, most will still call their title rep before they bid verifying they are investing in a first lien position, no liens have appeared, and no IRS liens exist.
 There are no second chances are courthouse steps.
 These apps are more aimed at a property-by-property research approach but are still incredibly valuable.

 4. Mailing List Companies and Mailing List Brokers

 Marketing list companies and marketing list brokers have grown in sophistication over the years.
 These services allow you to call up and speak with a list broker that seeks to understand who you are trying to target, what information is needed, and then they go about creating your custom mailing list.
 Unlike the free options mentioned above, most list brokers now have the ability to obtain email and append phone data.
-Lists can be created based on property characteristics, neighborhood details, and demographics data on owners.
+Lists can be created based on property characteristics, neighborhood details, and demographic data on owners.